Forecast planning and budget variance.

 So 32 hours should therefore be added in the planning to finish the work.
 There is a negative budget variance expected of 24 hours.

 For more calculation examples with different scenarios of reporting progress (hours still required and no progress), please refer to the article Forecast Variances on the Timewax support site.
-You can also watch this training webinar video there.
 Thanks to Jurgen Overweg of Evident for his input on the KPIs and the use of his quotes.